alexanderGugel/engine-guides/user-input.md

 To avoid this problem in the future, we are also working on versioned guides/docs.
 We apologize for the inconvenience.

+In the meantime, we have included several examples below.

+## Events

+DOM events bubble up to the scene graph and custom events are emitted down.
+See the examples below.

+## Simple Click Example

+<iframe src='https://famous.org/examples/index.html?block=click&detail=false&header=false' scrolling='no' class='code-block' allowtransparency='true'></iframe>

+Events are picked up on the node where the DOM element is attached.
+Use the `.addUIEvent()` method on the node.

+## Event Bubbling up to Parent Example

+<iframe src='https://famous.org/examples/index.html?block=bubbleup&detail=false&header=false' scrolling='no' class='code-block' allowtransparency='true'></iframe>

+DOM events are also caught by all nodes above the node where `.addUIEvent()` is called.

+## Custom Events Example

+<iframe src='https://famous.org/examples/index.html?block=hello-famous&detail=false&header=false' scrolling='no' class='code-block' allowtransparency='true'></iframe>

+Custom events are picked up by all nodes below the node that is emitting an event.
+Use the node's `this.emit()` method to send an event.

+## Sibling Events

+<iframe src='https://famous.org/examples/index.html?block=siblingnodes&detail=false&header=false' scrolling='no' class='code-block' allowtransparency='true'></iframe>

+To send an event to a sibling node, you need to send the event up to the parent and then emit and event down.

+## Drag and Drop

+<iframe src='https://famous.org/examples/index.html?block=hdrag&detail=false&header=false' scrolling='no' class='code-block' allowtransparency='true'></iframe>

+Drag and drop is easy to set up with a Gesture Handler.

+## Stay tuned for more examples!

 <!-- Handling user input is a central component of every non-trivial application.
 Building applications in Famous is no exception.